 A tax credit is a dollar-for-dollar reduction of the income tax you owe.

 Tax credits reduce the amount of income tax you owe to the federal and state governments.
-Credits are generally designed to encourage or reward certain types of behavior that are considered beneficial to the economy, the environment or to further any other purpose the government deems important.
-In most cases, credits cover expenses you pay during the year and have requirements you must satisfy before you can claim them.
+Credits are generally designed to encourage or reward certain types of behavior that are considered beneficial to the economy, the environment, or to further any other purpose the government deems important.
+In some cases, credits cover expenses you pay during the year and have requirements you must satisfy before you can claim them.

-How tax credits work
+How do tax credits work?

 Types of tax credits

 There's an array of tax credits available to all types of taxpayers covering a wide range of expenses and situations.
 As an incentive for taxpayers to protect the environment, the federal government offers a credit for the cost of purchasing solar panels for use in your home.

 To help families wanting to adopt a child, the federal adoption tax credit can reduce your tax bill to offset some of the costs you incur that are necessary to adopt a child.
 Other credits cover the expense of child and dependent care as well as education credits.

 What’s the difference between a tax credit and a deduction?

 Tax credits generally save you more in taxes than deductions.
 Deductions only reduce the amount of your income that is subject to tax, whereas, credits directly reduce your total tax.
 To illustrate, suppose your taxable income is $50,000 and you have $10,000 in deductions, which reduces your taxable income to $40,000.
 If that $10,000 would have been taxed at a rate of 25%, then the deduction saves you $2,500 in tax.
 If the $10,000 was a tax credit instead of a deduction, your tax savings is $10,000 rather than $2,500.